Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fix error in `questbook.py` by attempting to use a backslash in a comment.
 - Adjust `questbook.py` to allow prefixes of a length other than 3 characters.
+- Make the server zip contain files with parsed names.
+- Fix a bug where the release number would be incorrect if ending with a 2.

 ## Miscellaneous Changes: